Minnesota's first statewide conviction review unit goes live

 The Conviction Review Unit is a progressive model for which other prosecuting agencies in the United States will hopefully emulate in their commitment to fair convictions and the ultimate pursuit of justice.

-A recording of the press conference can be accessed here.
+Watch a recording of the press conference (YouTube).